Skip to main content

 • After Week 45, when PTC-2105 was also stopped, leaving all groups off of any treatment, combination groups that had been treated with PTC-2105 at 25 and 50 mg/kg experience NO REBOUND WEIGHT GAIN by Week 47.
 This experiment is ongoing and animals continue to be monitored.

 • In pre-clinical mouse models, PTC-2105-treated animals, as monotherapy or in combination with SMG, lost more fat and gained more lean mass than SMG-treated monotherapy.
+PTC-2105 is now given SC once weekly with similar results.

 Olden DOME SMART cage are AI‑powered “smart lids” that convert standard mouse home cages into continuous, 24/7 multi‑parameter behavioral and health monitoring platforms—enabling high‑resolution, automated, real‑time tracking of activity, sleep, movement, food/water intake, and other digital biomarkers, which dramatically improves data quality, reduces human‑handling bias, enhances welfare, and increases reproducibility in preclinical mouse studies.